Why HVAC Is a Good Career Choice: What Youll Do as a Technician and How Much Youll Make

 How to Become an HVAC Technician

-Career Explorer reports that HVAC techncians who are familiar with tablets, electronics and troubleshooting will be especially useful as equipment grows in complexity and functionality.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment grows in complexity and functionality.

-Another advantage of a career in HVAC is next to no student debt.
+Another benefit of working in HVAC is almost zero student debt.

-According to Midwest Technical Institute, attending a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 per year.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school usually costs about $15,000.
+A community college is usually around $5,000 annually.
 By comparison, the standard student debt for a bachelor’s degree is $25,921.

-The daily schedule may vary on the work site as well as your specific skill set.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you are more likely to have a set schedule during normal business hours.
+The daily schedule may vary based on the project and job site.
+If you are a repair technician, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you will be more likely to keep to a set schedule for regular business hours.

-As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Certain jobs may need more time and resources than others, so the number of calls each day can fluctuate.
+As a technician, you’ll respond to different locations for repair, maintenance or installation work.
+Some jobs may need more time and resources than others, so the number of calls each day can fluctuate.

 Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Aside from launching your own business, there are other paths for career advancement.
+Aside from launching your own business, there are several other ways to advance your career.
 These include:

 • HVAC manager, $72,515 average salary